ohmyzsh/ohmyzsh/plugins/z/MANUAL.md

 - January 11, 2021
     + Major refactoring of the code.
     + `z -lr` and `z -lt` work as expected.
-    + `EXTENDED_GLOB` has been disabled within the plugin to accomodate old-fashioned Windows directories with names such as `Progra~1`.
+    + `EXTENDED_GLOB` has been disabled within the plugin to accommodate old-fashioned Windows directories with names such as `Progra~1`.
     + Removed `zshelldoc` documentation.
 - January 6, 2021
     + I have corrected the frecency routine so that it matches `rupa/z`'s math, but for the present, Zsh-z will continue to display ranks as 1/10000th of what they are in `rupa/z` -- [they had to multiply theirs by 10000](https://github.com/rupa/z/commit/f1f113d9bae9effaef6b1e15853b5eeb445e0712) to work around `bash`'s inadequacies at dealing with decimal fractions.